-The SA Local Government Grants Commission makes recommendations to the minister about distributing commonwealth financial assistance grants to local governing authorities in South Australia.
+The SA Local Government Grants Commission (LGGC) makes recommendations to the minister about distributing commonwealth financial assistance to local authorities in South Australia.

-These national principles are a consistent way to distribute financial assistance grants to local governments.
+The national principles offer a consistent way to distribute grants to local governments.
 The LGGC applies these principles in South Australia.

-The SA LGGC undertakes regular visits to councils to:
+The SA LGGC carries out regular visits to councils to:

-- enable the commission to raise queries with councils about information submitted by way of annual financial statements, general information returns and submissions
+- raise queries with councils about information submitted in their financial statements, general information returns and submissions

-- provide a forum for discussion between the commission and council about both the grant calculation procedures and any problems experienced by councils which might not be adequately covered within current procedures
+- encourage discussion between the commission and council about both the grant calculation procedures and to address any issues councils experience with current procedures

-- inspect, if necessary, particular physical features or structures of the area which are considered relevant to the distribution of funds.
+- inspect, if necessary, physical features or structures, which are relevant to the distribution of funds.

 - 2018-19 Annual Report (PDF 2.4 MB)

 - 2016-17 Annual Report (PDF 1.4 MB)